reechaacharya/Kiwiberry/README.md

 3) Mock reference genome was created using the script1.sh which  clusters the reads using vsearch package

 **Map alignment**
-1) script2.sh was used for the alignment mapping using BWA-mem and was processed with sam tools.  **##output** - mpileup
+1) script2.sh was used for the alignment mapping using BWA-mem and was processed with sam tools.
-2) script3.sh is used in parsing the mpile up file and create variant discovery matrix.     **##output** - variant/genotype matrix
+2) script3.sh is used in parsing the mpile up file and create variant discovery matrix.
-3) script4.sh is used for the variant calling and genotype calling .    **##output** - vcf file
+3) script4.sh is used for the variant calling and genotype calling .
-4) script5.sh is used for providing description of all variants in a cluster   **## output** - descriptor.txt file
+4) script5.sh is used for providing description of all variants in a cluster

 **Findings**
-#Script1.sh output - mock reference genome
+#script1.sh output - mock reference genome

 #script2.sh output - mpileup files

 #script3.sh output - variant/genotype matrix

 #script4.sh output - vcf file

 #script5.sh output - descriptor.txt file